Links

 Blogs/Instagram:

 Dr Mary Boyle (Co-organiser of Teaching the Codex.
-Irish Research Council Postdoctoral Fellow, Maynooth University.)
+Leverhulme Early Career Fellow, University of Oxford and Junior Research Fellow, Linacre College, Oxford.)

 Dr Thom Gobbitt (Postdoctoral researcher at Institut für Mittelalterforschung in Vienna.
 He kindly let us reblog his post from July 2016.)